If Islam was explained to me in a pub

 Bob: An illusionary safety, what is that?

 Uzza: It was not enough to get the believers to overkill.
-Allah, Muhammad if you agree with Archie, also had to get them to get over their fear of death, to get them to look forward to it if they were going to triumph over the death-wary unbelievers.
+Allah, or Muhammad, if you agree with Archie, also had to get them to get over their fear of death, get them to look forward to it if they were going to triumph over the death-wary unbelievers.

 Gerry: Are you saying that transforming Islam into what some people call a death cult began in earnest after the defeat at Uhud?

 Uzza: After the defeat at Uhud you get the pep talk you hear in one form or another throughout the Koran, where Allah reminds the believers that He decides when and where someone dies; that no one can play it safe, and if He causes any of them to die in His Cause, all their sins are forgiven and they get to meet with Him before everyone else.

-Gerry: How many believers got to meet Allah that day?
+Gerry: Uzza, how many believers got to meet Allah that day?

 Uzza: After killing as many believers as there were Meccans killed at Badr, the Meccans withdrew, considering the dead of Badr avenged.
 Had they pursued the fleeing believers, they would have annihilated them once and for all.

 Bob: Maybe they were in a hurry to enjoy the breasts of victory.

 Uzza: The pre-Islamic Arabs were not the bloodthirsty type.
-The Meccans returned home because under Talion Law the dead had been avenged and no one else needed to die.
+The Meccans returned home because under Talion Law, the dead had been avenged and no one else needed to die.
 The pagan Arabs' aversion to unmitigated violence, as well as the limit they placed on retaliation killing compared to that demanded by an adulterated Talion law and Allah's opened-ended endorsement of killing in His Cause, sealed the fate of the pagan Arabs.

 Gerry: I can't believe men could be distracted by women to the point of risking losing a battle.